LDP configuration¶

 Above example illustrates that back to back configurations, the label used is

-label.
+an implicit-null label.
 That label is used when the nexthop is adjacent, that

 is to say connected.
 This is called the penultimate hop popping feature.